Pumpkinchaat/HackRx3.0-Project/README.md

 ## WARNING 🔥🔥🔥
 This code is still developmental and some things might be broken.

-Made with ❤️ by Team Sumo
+Made with ❤️ by Team Sumo (Vinjamuri Manojna & Susmit Singh)